 It all depends on how thick the atmosphere is where the satellite is orbiting.
 The atmosphere doesn’t just “end” at a certain height.
 It just gets thinner and thinner.
 In low Earth orbit, where the ISS is orbiting, there is still some atmosphere.
 It’s very, very thin, but it’s there.
 At the top of Mount...
 Continue Reading →

 This is an image of Newton’s Cannon.
-Given a high enough elevation, shooting a canon-ball at increasing velocity will cause it to travel further and further until it just goes into orbit, falling around the earth.
+Given a high enough elevation, shooting a canon-ball at a high enough velocity will cause it to travel further and further until it just goes into orbit, falling around the earth.
 That is what’s happening inside the ISS.
 It’s called free-fall - the same as Newton’s canon-ball.
-The ISS is falling toward...
+The ISS is...
 Continue Reading →

 Great question!
 You asked specifically if one of the Lagrange points could be a good place to hide a time capsule from the past.
 The answer is “no” because, you see, an orbit in a Lagrange point is inherently unstable and would eventually either fall to Earth or fall to the Sun.
 According to space.com, “L1,...
 Continue Reading →